The benefits of weighing sourdough ingredients cannot be ignored.

 Cups measure by volume - this means that the cup of flour I measure will be different to the cup of flour you measure.

 Why?
 Because your cup may be bigger or smaller than mine.
 You might not level it off at the same spot.
 Your flour will be different to mine.
-You might also not pack it as tightly as I do.
+You might also not pack it as tightly as I do or fill your cup right up to the top.
 There are just too many variables.

 I did a little experiment using two different one cup measures.
 I wanted to find out exactly how accurate cups are.
 The results might actually surprise you!

-The photo above shows the amount of flour and water held in each cup in grams.
+The photo above shows the amount of flour and water held in each measuring cup in grams.
 There's a noticeable difference between them all.
+In updating this post, I also carried out this experiment on 2 other sets of 1 cup measuring cups and found even more inconsistencies!

 That could definitely cause issues when making sourdough - too much water or too much flour will have detrimental effects to the dough and change the desired outcomes.